crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 Remember that `v-model` is a two-way binding for form inputs.
 It combines `v-bind`, which brings a JavaScript value from `.data` into the template, and `v-on:input` to update the JavaScript value. `v-model` works with all the basic HTML input types (`text`, `textarea`, `number`, `radio`, `checkbox`, `select`).

-In this example this bidirectional behavior of `v-model` constitutes a problem since each time the user press a key the input changes potentially producing a call to `question`.
+In this example this bidirectional behavior of `v-model` constitutes a problem since each time the user press a key the input changes and so producing a call to the watch function associated to changes in `question`.

 This is an example of how to use a lifecycle hook seen in section [Lifecycle Diagram](#lifecycle-diagram).